-1. 01 What Your Realtor Is Really Being Hired To Do
+- 01 What Your Agent Is Really Being Hired To Do

-What Your Realtor Is Really Being Hired To Do
+What Your Agent Is Really Being Hired To Do

-A lot of sellers think they are mainly hiring a Realtor for photos, a sign, and listing exposure.
+A lot of sellers think they are mainly hiring an agent for photos, a sign, and listing exposure.
 Those things matter, but they are only part of the job.
-A strong listing Realtor helps you make better decisions before, during, and after your home hits the market.
+A strong listing agent helps you make better decisions before, during, and after your home hits the market.

 Pricing And Positioning